-I am writing this article and keep re-reading, re-editing and re-doing it.
+I’m writing this article and keep re-reading, re-editing and re-doing it.
 Every time, I keep adding something, a small improvement hopefully, but no one else had read it except myself.
 All I do is updating it all over again, but with no external feedback.
 So how can I know that my “product” meets its minimum level of quality?
 How can I know it meets your needs and expectations?

 Software quality is defined as the level to which a system meets specified requirements or user needs and expectations.
 Testing has become an important segment in the software development process to ensure its quality.

-On one side, we verified it extensively during our (let us say) 6-week window and reported appropriately that it met the requirements, and we were highly confident in it.
-We built the system right, but coming back to the previous point, was it actually the right system to build?
-Even if the idea might have been validated initially, in the year of developing and making the product available to the customer, they might have changed their priorities, realising that they actually needed something else, or that their problem was different.
+Ever since the oldie, waterfall methodology, we understood that we didn’t actually provide quality services.
+We could work for a year on a new product; research done, implemented this awesome new idea; tested and validated it for a couple more weeks, and finally delivered it to our customers in a shiny new box with a red bow at the top; if the product is not fit for purpose for the customer needs, what can we do next?
+Can we say anything about the quality of that product?
+On one side, we verified it extensively during our (let’s say) 6-week window and reported appropriately, it met the requirements and we were highly confident in it!
+We build the system right, but coming back to the previous point, was it actually the right system?
+Even if the idea might’ve been validated initially, in the year of developing and making the product available to the customer, he might’ve changed their priorities, he realised that actually another thing is needed, another problem needs solving .
 So, providing quality enforces this idea of building the right system for the user.
-Feeding back to the customer more often was essential to understand if we were providing quality services and eliminating waste.
+Feeding back to the customer more often was essential to understand if we’re providing quality services and eliminate waste.

-One definition proposed by Jez Humble is that DevOps is “a cross-disciplinary community of practice dedicated to the study of building, evolving and operating rapidly-changing resilient systems at scale.”
-Continuous delivery is also seen as “the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.”
+One definition proposed by Jez Humble is that DevOps is “a cross-disciplinary community of practice dedicated to the study of building, evolving and operating rapidly-changing resilient systems at scale.”.
+Continouous delivery concept is also seen as “the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.”
 The entire community understood that we can use different techniques, we can collaborate more and we can help each other to mitigate risks and get the confidence that we are delivering value to our customers, and all this through small incremental changes.

-- Testing throughout OVER testing at the end – As we have seen in so many examples and memories, the amount of waste increases exponentially if we leave the testing at the end of the product lifecycle.
+- Testing throughout OVER testing at the end – As we’ve seen in so many examples and memories, the amount of waste increases exponentially if we leave the testing at the end of the product lifecycle.
 Instead, we should focus our efforts in testing early and testing often.
 And with the massive help of automated checks, it all comes back to fast feedback loop!

-- Testing understanding OVER checking functionality – Similar as above, why waiting to get a new build to test and confirm behaviours, when some of the possible issues could be found in earlier stages?
+Testing understanding OVER checking functionality – Similar as above, why waiting to get a new build to test and confirm behaviours, when some of the possible issues could be found in earlier stages?
 Shifting left the testing is a massive improvement to the overall quality of the system as it might raise questions in team’s understandings or even customer expectations.
 Building a common understating will automatically lead to improved quality.

-- Preventing bugs OVER finding bugs – This is essential if we want to respond fast to our customer needs.
+Preventing bugs OVER finding bugs – This is essential if we want to respond fast to our customer needs.
 We need to think more about the “life” after releasing to the customer.
 How can we prove it is actually working as expected and if anything happens, we can act fast?

 Building the system OVER breaking the system – We need to be proactive and work closely with the engineers, POs to identify what the customer actually wants.
 We need to steps into theirs shoes and help understanding the problems we are trying to solve for them and find the best solutions.

-- Team responsibility for quality OVER tester responsibility – Every single team member is responsible for quality of the product we are building.
+Team responsibility for quality OVER tester responsibility – Every single team member is responsible for quality of the product we are building.